Woody Point Memorial Hall: History

 Mechanics' institutes were formed initially to improve the education of working men and instruct them in various trades.
 Later their aims broadened and the institutes became a popular agency of adult education in general.
 Access to books by borrowing as subscribers provided an important educational and recreational service.
 The first mechanics' institute was established in London in 1824; the first mechanics' institute in Australia was established in Hobart in 1827, while the first mechanics' institute in Queensland was formed at Brisbane in 1849.
 In Australia, mechanics' institutes became known as schools of arts, reflecting a broader mix of educational, cultural and social roles, and the increasing influence of the middle classes in the movement.
 The provision of adult education, including formal classes in practical skills, was an important function of these "schools", but less formal activities such as debating, amateur dramatics, and the provision of a subscription library and reading room, were also encouraged.

 As towns and districts were settled, local committees were formed to establish a school of arts with the aim to "promote moral, social and intellectual growth for the community".
 Schools of arts established in rural districts often served a wider community purpose than those established in urban areas.
 Whereas every school of arts established a library as part of their charter, the rural school of arts was likely to serve an equally important function as a public hall and as a focus for district identity.
 To 1880, only 26 schools of arts had been established in Queensland towns, although the government encouraged the construction of schools of arts by subsidising local fund-raising efforts.
 The movement grew rapidly during the 1880s and 1890s; so that by federation almost every town and settlement in the colony included a school of arts, or at least a reading room.

 The typical school of arts was a timber building consisting of a public hall and two or three rooms for a subscription library, reading room or meeting room.
 In larger provincial centres, substantial masonry structures were erected.
 Although schools of arts buildings varied greatly in size, materials and style, a common element was that they were readily identifiable within the townscape.
 As a group, these buildings were important as symbols of progress and evidence of civilising forces at work.
 The construction of a school of arts in a particular community was seen as a sign that that community had "come of age".

 Fund-raising for the Woody Point School of Arts had begun in 1911, with a function in the Redcliffe Hall, and in March 1912 a musical evening was held at "Evonsleigh", the home of Martin, in aid of the Woody Point School of Arts, with over 70 persons present.
-Enthusiastic residents and committee members raised funds amounting to between £80 and £90 by the outbreak of WWI.
-At this point fund- raising ceased, and the money was placed in the name of the School of Arts committee in the Government Savings Bank.
+Enthusiastic residents and committee members raised funds amounting to between £80 and £90 by the outbreak of World War I. At this point fund- raising ceased, and the money was placed in the name of the School of Arts committee in the Government Savings Bank.